jahel-silva/k-epsilon-MOST/README.md

 ***IMPORTANT NOTES:
 - UDFs were run in Ansys Fluent 19R2.
 - The UDFs provided need to be compiled in the Ansys Fluent environment.
-- The correct quantity of user-defined memories need to be set in Ansys environment.
+- The correct quantity of user-defined memory variables need to be set in Ansys environment.
-  Important to set the advanced features in Ansys Fluent:
+- Is important to set the advanced features in Ansys Fluent:
   Type the following command in the console:
   \solve\set\expert
   Enable the option "Keep temporary solver memory from being freed"